hugginsio/homelab/README.md

 ## 🎯 Goals

-- Use a cluster instead of multiple machines with distinct roles to increase resiliency.
+- Use clusters instead of multiple machines with distinct roles to increase resiliency.
 - Use automation where possible to reduce setup and maintenance toil.
 - Explore parts of infrastructure management that are taken care of by other teams at work.